Animal Health Certificates For Travelling Abroad With Your Pet

 What if I already have a Pet Passport?

 Do not throw your passport away as it is evidence of your pet’s rabies vaccination.
-It will speed up the process of your vet being able to issue an AHC when you do want to travel.
-However, you will no longer need to take your Pet Passport with you when you travel with your pet.
+It will speed up the process of your vet being able to issue an AHC when you do want to travel and you should take it with you as evidence of your rabies vaccination.

 Which vets at Acorn House are Official Veterinarians?

-The OVs at Acorn House are Katharine Nelson, Rosie Theakston, Sarah Rees-Fallow, Wynne Fong, Henry Phillips and Ola Bonarska.
+The OVs at Acorn House are Rosie Theakston, Sarah Fallow, Ruth Halpin, Henry Phillips and Ola Bonarska.

 Which animals can travel to the EU using an AHC?